Thousands of Sonoma County residents could lose weekly unemployment bonus pay at the end of July

 Still, economists and researchers generally agree the unprecedented expansion of unemployment pay has prevented many of the more than 40 million U.S. workers who have applied for benefits from falling into poverty.

 Robert Eyler, an economics professor at Sonoma State University, said if Congress declines to extend the federal bonus payments in some form, it could push many local service and hospitality workers affected by the shutdowns to leave Sonoma County.
 And the hospitality sector represents a big slice of the county labor market.

 “The shock could be that you see people leaving the area for places that are less costly and are opening up more quickly,” Eyler said.

 That shock could be especially severe for workers of color, who are more likely to be receiving jobless benefits than white workers, according to the nonpartisan Congressional Budget Office.
 Locally, the Latino community appears to have been especially hard hit by job losses, with 66% of Spanish-speaking households losing income during the pandemic, compared to 35% of English-speaking households, according to an April survey by the nonprofit First 5 Sonoma.

 Mara Ventura, executive director of the advocacy group North Bay Jobs with Justice, said immigrants and Latinos — Latina women in particular — are more likely to be day laborers, housekeepers and in-home care workers without full-time jobs to return to when new restrictions are lifted.

 “Receiving less in unemployment while rents and the cost of living are still among the highest in the country here in the North Bay could devastate Latino and immigrant families,” Ventura said.

-To provide all jobless renters some relief, Sonoma County has put a moratorium on home evictions during the ongoing pandemic, though tenants eventually could be on the hook for months of unpaid back rent.
+To provide jobless renters some relief, Sonoma County has put a moratorium on most home evictions during the ongoing pandemic, though tenants eventually could be on the hook for months of unpaid back rent.